 T-Bone Crashes Responsible for 25 Percent of Accident Fatalities

-One out of four roadway deaths in America are caused by side-impact car crashes, according to the Insurance Institute for Highway Safety (IIHS).
+One out of four roadway deaths in America is caused by side-impact car crashes, according to the Insurance Institute for Highway Safety (IIHS).
 Yet, the federal government does not require side airbags to protect passengers in the event of a broadside, or t-bone, collision.
 Unlike the front or rear of the car, a vehicle’s sides are structurally unable to withstand the impact or absorb the energy of a crash.
 When consumers choose vehicles that have side airbags and reinforced structures, they can help to prevent and lessen serious accident injuries, such as:

 To assist consumers in making educated vehicle choices, crash-safety scores are listed on new cars and can be found on the Internet.
 These scores reflect the results of side-impact crash simulations conducted by two organizations: the National Highway Traffic Safety Administration (NHTSA), a government organization, and the Insurance Institute for Highway Safety (IIHS), an independent nonprofit.
 However, the simulations and the scores are not the same.